 The Disucssions tool is located within your course, under the Communication menu (Communication > Discussions).

 Creating a Forum

 1. To create a Forum, or organizer for the discussion, first go into the Discussions tool within the course you wish to create a new Forum.
 Then click the blue, New button, and select New Forum.
 The only required field in creating a Forum is the title, so enter a title.
 If you only are having one discussion Topic within this Forum, you can select the “Create a new topic in this forum with the same title” checkbox to save yourself a step.
-Underneath the description are three options that are worthy of consideration.
+Underneath the description box are options that are worthy of consideration.

 Anonymous posting is truly anonymous.
 Even Administrators cannot see who has posted.
 While Instructors could cross reference information under User Progress (Edit Course > User Progress), to identify who was in the course at the time of the post, it does not provide a definitive, conclusive answer.
 Instructors who teach in topics that are personal, sensitive, or deal with issues that could be seen as difficult, you may want to consider making a discussion forum anonymous.
 The student has to opt-in to appearing as anonymous, and it goes without saying that if you are marking discussions, you may find it difficult to assess grades for anonymous posts.